paul908/vue-tailwind-timepicker/README.md

-# Demo TimePicker for Vue3 with Tailwind CSS v4
+# TimePicker for Vue3 with Tailwind CSS v4

 A simple and customizable time picker component for Vue 3, built with Tailwind CSS v4.